 This course is aimed at young people aged 16 – 24 with learning difficulties, emotional difficulties or challenging behaviour.
 The programme offers additional support and encouragement to develop your confidence, self-esteem, personal and social skills.
 The programme's broad curriculum is designed to meet your individual needs.

 You will be given practical opportunities to develop skills that promote independence.
 You will study a broad curriculum with individual learning targets set for you to gain new skills.
+Qualifications may be awarded by ASDAN, OCN or NOCN depending on the needs of learners.

 You will have opportunities to get involved in sports, educational trips and visits, hear from guest speakers and take part in organised activities delivered by nationally recognised bodies.